 Portopia Renzoku Satsujin Jiken (ポートピア連続殺人事件), otherwise known as "The Portopia Serial Murder Case," is an adventure game that was created single-handedly by Yuji Horii and was initially published in Japan by Enix on cassette tapes for the NEC PC-6001 computer in June 1983.
 The title was later ported to several other Japanese computers but obtained mainstream success with the Famicom version developed by Chunsoft that was released on November 29, 1985.

 The game is an investigative adventure title in which the player must solve a murder mystery by searching for clues, exploring different areas, interacting with characters, and solving item-based puzzles all using the game's text parser or the verb window in the console release.
-The title allows for open-ended exploration where the player can solve the case in a multitude of ways and where their choices can effect the game's non-linear design.
-Environments are interactive, with the player being able to take out a magnifying glass to examine something or a hammer to hit an object, as well as interactive elements such as dialling a number on a phone or reading a document such as a note or diary.
-The game lacks any kind of fail state, and contains several alternate endings depending on who the player decides to accuse of murder.
+The title allows for open-ended exploration where the player can solve the case in a multitude of ways.
+Environments are interactive, with the player being able to take out a magnifying glass to examine something or a hammer to hit an object.
+There are interactive elements as well as such the player being able to dial different numbers on an in-game phone or reading documents such as a note or diary.
+The game lacks any kind of fail state but it does contain alternate endings depending on who the player decides to accuse of murder, with there being only one correct answer.

 The Portopia Serial Murder Case involves a mystery where a bank president named Kouzou Yamakawa has seemingly committed suicide inside a locked room within his mansion.
 An unnamed detective, the player, is sent to investigate the incident along with an assistant detective named Yasuhiko Mano, often called "Yasu" for short.
 The two must gather clues by visiting many real-world locations in Japan, including Kobe, Sumoto and Kyoto among others, and unravel the many mysteries surrounding the case.